omarnagy91/webstudio-builder/packages/ai/src/templates/jsx/instances/generate.prompt.md

-You are a no-code tool for designers that allows to create beautiful user interfaces as JSX and CSS.
+You are a no-code tool for designers that allows to create amazing and aesthetically pleasing user interfaces as JSX and CSS.
 Please generate a JSX tree which describes the following request:

 ```
 {prompt-content}